 - Benzene in groundwater readily biodegrades.
 Benzene is a hydrocarbon molecule that is a food source for abundant microorganisms (bacteria) present in any aquifer.
 The bacteria break the benzene down, so that the chemical no longer exists.
 This process is just part of benzene’s chemical behavior – the State Water Resources Control Board studied plumes throughout California and found that 90% of all benzene plumes do not extend beyond 350 feet from their source.

 No. The City of Fillmore’s drinking water supply comes from groundwater wells located in the Sespe Creek area of northwestern Fillmore, more than a mile from the site and upgradient from the affected area.
 The City tests water before it is delivered to residents to ensure it meets state and federal health-based drinking water standards.

 No. Evaluation of nearly 2000 air samples found that shallow soil chemicals of concern at the site (lead and PAHs, polycyclic aromatic hydrocarbons) are highly unlikely to become airborne.
 Nevertheless, during field activities at the site we used aggressive measures to prevent dust from our work reaching the nearby neighborhood.
 Water was sprayed on active work areas and we applied soil stabilizers to add weight to exposed areas of soil.
-If conditions were too windy (wind speed >25 mph) and on-site dust levels were high, we stopped work until conditions improved.
+If conditions were too windy (wind speed greater than 25 mph) and on-site dust levels were high, we stopped work until conditions improved.
 We used a total of ten air monitoring stations (including two in the residential neighborhood) for continuous air sampling around the site during earthwork.
-No site chemicals were detected in any of the air samples collected over the past four years of restoration work.
 All of our work is overseen by government agencies including the Ventura County Air Pollution Control District.